UCLA Life Sciences

 In addition to incorporating evidence-based teaching practices in her own classes, Kennison has been improving STEM instruction and student learning through her mentorship and training of faculty, postdoctoral scholars, and graduate students.

-Kennison leads a team at CEILS to provide resources and raise standards for evidence-based teaching across south campus.
-CEILS hosts an annual faculty teaching workshop at the end of August, the UCLA Summer Institute on Evidence-Based Teaching, as well as a journal club to share the latest innovations to improve STEM teaching.
+Since 2021, Kennison has been directing a team at CEILS to provide resources and raise standards for evidence-based teaching across south campus.
+CEILS hosts an annual faculty teaching workshop, the UCLA Summer Institute on Evidence-Based Teaching, as well as a journal club to share the latest innovations to improve STEM teaching.

 Under Kennison’s leadership, CEILS has been an important partner in UCLA’s implementation of SEA Change, an initiative of the American Association for the Advancement of Science, to support departmental assessments of their teaching practices and work toward changes in policies and practices that support equitable and inclusive teaching.